HoganFed/Natural-Bridge-Valley/README.md

 # Natural Bridge Valley

+# Introduction:
 ## Natural Bridge was established as a State Park in 1926.
 It was a major tourist destination before that though.
 The arch stretches 78 feet and is 65 feet high, the top where you can walk across spans 30 feet wide.

 ## Once you either hike up to Natural Bridge or take the sky lift, you can take a 10-15 minute hike over to Battleship Rock for a great view of Natural Bridge and the surrounding valley.

+# Goals:
+## The goal of this project is to showcase Natural Bridge Valley and offer different views utilizing different maps and photos of the area.

 [Cesium Ion Presentation of Natural Bridge Valley](slideshow/index.html)